Is cornstarch on your quarantine food shopping list?

 - For an authentic crispy schnitzel, dredge your chicken, meat, or pork fillet in cornstarch first to absorb the moisture before plunging it in eggs and breadcrumbs, and prior to frying it in hot oil.

-- For super crispy onion garnish to my Kushari recipe, I generously shower the onion slices with cornstarch before frying.
+- For super crispy onion garnish to my Kushari recipe, I generously shower the onion slices in cornstarch before frying.

 The “Zero Food Waste” Initiative

 My commitment to the #zerofoodwaste initiative by the WFP (World Food Program) has been quite an inspiration.
 I now look at leftovers with a pair of fresh eyes that constantly figure meal possibilities out of leftovers.